block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ### 5 - Setup Coldstaking

 Click on the **Delegate** button to continue.
-Next we send coins from the main wallet to the `coldstake-cloud-wallet` with a special coldstaking transaction
+Next we send coins from the `main-wallet` to the `coldstake-cloud-wallet` (or to the pool address if using a coldstake pool) with a special coldstaking transaction

-Get an address form the coldstake-cloud-wallet

-Put the address we fetched earlier from the `coldstake-cloud-wallet` node
+Put the address we fetched earlier from the `coldstake-cloud-wallet` node or from the pool operator
 Select the amount you want to coldstake
 Select a fee
 Decide if you want the output type to be PayToScript or not.

 ![](../img/coldstake/27.png)

+Click on setup Delegate Staking Now, you will see a new entry in the history

 ### 6 - Start staking

-Go to the Staking tab select the `coldstake-cloud-wallet` and start staking
+On the cloud node go to the Staking tab select the `coldstake-cloud-wallet` and start staking

 ![](../img/coldstake/28.png)